-I am an Associate Professor of Computer Science at Duke University.
+I am a Professor of Computer Science at Duke University.
 My

 primary research interest lies in the area of database and data-intensive